 Gov. Beshear updates Kentuckians on COVID-19 vaccinations

-FRANKFORT, Ky. – On Thursday, Gov. Andy Beshear announced 1,751,541 Kentuckians have received at least their first dose of a COVID-19 vaccine.
+FRANKFORT, Ky. – On Wednesday, Gov. Andy Beshear announced 1,837,229 people have received at least their first dose of a COVID-19 vaccine in Kentucky.

 To see all vaccination sites and free transportation options to and from vaccination appointments, visit vaccine.ky.gov.
 To see a list of vaccination sites that have openings this week, visit vaccinemap.ky.gov.
 If Kentuckians have questions, they should call the state’s COVID-19 Vaccine Hotline, 855-598-2246 or TTY 855-326-4654 (for deaf or hard-of-hearing Kentuckians).